kobilvovsky/Java-SWE-Project/README.md

 Erez Mizrahi

-EasyBus is a simple and intuitive managemnet app for public or private transportaion companies.
+EasyBus is a simple and intuitive managemnet app for public or private transportation companies.